I am Damali Robertson.

 I work with them to reimagine culture and interrupt the status quo.
 I share ideas, concepts, and new ways of being that support individual behavior change and long-term cultural change.

-Above all else, my identity markers are: Black woman of Afro-Caribbean descent; Jamaican by lineage, American by birth; Queer; Mother; Writer; Poet; Eternal questioner and justice devotee; Intersectional being living beyond oppressive social constructs – living into my values.
-My values are Love.
-Liberation.
-And Compassion.
+My identity markers are: Black woman of African-Caribbean descent; Jamaican by lineage, American by birth; Queer; Mother; Writer; Poet; Eternal questioner and justice devotee.